 School of Arts & Humanities

 Artist Sarah Staton is Senior Tutor in Sculpture at the Royal College of Art.
-Staton is an artist working with an expanded notion of sculpture; her work investigates the social potentials for sculpture, with a particular interest in the specific haptic properties of materials, and their capacity to dynamise both site and experience.
+Sarah Staton uses diverse media and mediums to investigate current interests and obsessions, producing an expanded notion of sculpture with a regard for sculpture’s social potential.
+Staton has a particular interest in revealing materials’ capacity to enhance both site and experience.

 Staton works with architectural practices including Hawkins Brown, muf and SCABAL on embedded artworks.

 Prior to joining the RCA Staton worked as a visiting lecturer at the Royal Danish Academy, Funen Art Academy, Edinburgh College of Art, The Slade, Central St Martins, the University of Sheffield, and Sheffield Hallam University.